0xAJPanda/0xajpanda/README.md

 ---

-### 🧠 About Us
+###  About Me

-AJ Panda is a collective of independent node runners passionate about decentralized AI, ZK tech, and blockchain infrastructure.
+AJPanda is a collective of independent node runners passionate about decentralized AI, ZK tech, and blockchain infrastructure.
 We're building a green validator jungle 🐼🌱 — and yes, it might be sentient.

 - 🔭 Currently running decentralized AI, validator, DA & storage nodes
 - 🧪 Active on testnets like 0G Labs, Gensyn, Warden, T3rn, Ritual, Tacchain & more